tetzank/homepage/content/posts/codegen-in-databases.md

 # Data-centric Execution Pipeline

-We follow the approach of data-centric code generation introduced in [HyPer](http://hyper-db.com/) with the paper "Efficiently Compiling Efficient Query Plans for Modern Hardware" by Thomas Neumann.
+We follow the approach of data-centric code generation introduced in [HyPer][hyper] with the paper "Efficiently Compiling Efficient Query Plans for Modern Hardware" by Thomas Neumann.
 Check out the list of publications on their website if you want to get deeper into the topic.

 We focus purely on the query execution engine in this tutorial.